 - Non-invasive, highly specific identification of inorganic materials and some organic dyes.

-This instrument is used for in situ lightfastness measurements on an artwork by monitoring the reflectance spectrum and colour while fading a tiny sub-mm spot at high light intensity.
-Strictly speaking the technique is micro-destructive, but in reality no damage is visible even under a microscope.
+The in-house developed microfade spectrometer is used for in situ lightfastness measurements on an artwork by monitoring the reflectance spectrum and colour while fading a tiny sub-mm spot at high light intensity.
+Strictly speaking the technique is micro-destructive, but, no damage is visible even under a microscope.

 - evidence-based risk assessments for the display of light-sensitive artworks.